 The Cambridge Satchel Company

-Okay, so the origin story of The Cambridge Satchel Company alone makes me adore this brand.
-In 2008, founder Julie Deane started the company from her kitchen table with her mother — initially to fund her daughter’s school fees.
-Fast forward to today, and it’s one of the most recognized names in the British bag world.
-Absolute goals.
+In 2008, founder Julie Deane started the company from her kitchen table with her mother, initially to fund her daughter’s school fees.
+Fast forward to today, and it’s one of the most recognized names in the British bag world… talk about adorable!

-Their classic satchel silhouette, inspired by traditional British schoolbags, has become genuinely iconic.
-But don’t let the heritage fool you — The Cambridge Satchel Company has evolved beautifully, and their current collection is full of fresh, contemporary takes on their original designs.
+Their classic satchel silhouette, inspired by traditional British schoolbags, has become an iconic movement.
+Despite the heritage, The Cambridge Satchel Company has evolved beautifully, and their current collection is full of fresh, contemporary takes on their original designs.

-What I love most is that there are so many colors and beautiful styles, it’s hard not to feel the sheer joy of this brand!
+What I love most is that the bags are offered in so many colors and beautiful styles, it’s hard not to feel the sheer joy of this brand.
 Their bags start from around $150 and go up to $500, making this one of the most accessible options on this entire list.

-The Classic Satchel in a rich tan or deep navy is a forever piece, and their Barrel Bag has been on my wishlist for months.
-If you’re looking for genuine heritage and modern energy in equal measure, start here.
+The Classic Satchel Shoulder bag in a rich tan or deep burgundy is a forever piece, and their Bowls Bag has been on my wishlist for months.
+If you’re looking for a bag that embodies both genuine heritage and modernity, Cambridge Satchel Company is your brand.

 The Cambridge Satchel Company bags are best for: